Suzukibud/Teagasc-App/README.md

 # Student of IT Carlow

-This app will be designed to function as a tool for a Teagasc advisor to assess farmers grant applications.
+This application was built using Django and Python with the purpose of performing nitrate assessments for Teagasc Advisors.

 Built using Django and Python